onnx/onnx-mlir/docs/Dialects/onnx.md

 | Result | Description |
 | :----: | ----------- |
 | `output` | tensor of 16-bit float values or tensor of 32-bit float values or tensor of 64-bit float values or tensor of bfloat16 type values or memref of any type values
-| `mask` | tensor of 1-bit signless integer values or memref of any type values or none type or none type
+| `mask` | tensor of 1-bit signless integer values or memref of any type values or none type

 ### `onnx.DynamicQuantizeLinear` (::mlir::ONNXDynamicQuantizeLinearOp)